Belingood/guess-the-melodie-game/README.md

 - When using MIDI files, all melodies sound in the same style.
 - MIDI files take up a small amount of memory.
 For example, the 56 tracks used in this basic version occupy about 1.56 MB of memory.

+Files for playing melodies that need to be guessed are located in the `sound_library` folder.
+In the game repository there is also a `extra_sound_library` folder, which contains empty midi files that serve to reduce the repetition of names in the list of tracks, which is shown as a hint.
+It is not necessary to use this directory with pseudo tracks, but it is recommended if there is a small number of real tracks in the repository.

 > The game process takes place in the system console, as this
 > was one of the technical requirements of the task.
 However,
 > this program can easily be modified for the web version,